hasanayan/craco-plugin-react-hot-reload/README.md

 ## License

-Licensed under the MIT License, Copyright ©️ 2017 Chris Harris.
+Licensed under the MIT License, Copyright ©️ 2018 Hasan Ayan.
 See [LICENSE.md](LICENSE.md) for more information.